stanfy/submit-to-appstore-objc/README.md

   * **IMPORTANT**  Make sure that new release is installed over old version in correct way.
     * Install app from AppStore.
 Create ad-hoc build and install it over old version.
     * Check that data from NSUserDefaults is read in correct way (app doesn't crash trying to read unexisting keys).
     * Check that user doesn't lose any his info after update.

 ## Server
   * Connect application to production server environment.
   * Do not send `beta=1` (or similar) in any server requests.
-  * If app is configurated from server (downloads DB f.e.), make sure that configuration is updated in correct way.
+  * If app is configurated from server (for example, it downloads DB), make sure that configuration is updated in correct way.
 If configuration needs to be updated every N hours - it really does.

 ## Tools